Capstone-Projects-2022-Fall/project-attendance-face-recognition/README.md

 ## Required Resources

 To develop this, we should have at least minimum knowledge in python or web development.
-The other knowledge that we must gather are -
+The other knowledge that we must gather are:\

-•	Designing web-based platform and choosing right tool for us for it
+- Designing web-based platform and choosing right tool for us for it
-•	Knowledge of using python libraries
+- Knowledge of using python libraries
-•	Alerting system (may be to send emails)
+- Alerting system (may be to send emails)
-•	Database (MySQL) usage and association with application
+- Database (MySQL) usage and association with application
-•	Django
+- Django
-•	Usage of Dlib, OpenCV, Face recognition package
+- Usage of Dlib, OpenCV, Face recognition package
-•	More information on access for usage of AWS platforms
+- More information on access for usage of AWS platforms
-•	Research about Material UI for the web development
+- Research about Material UI for the web development

 ## Collaborators